gaissmai/interval/README.md

 ## Compare function

-To apply this library to types of one-dimensional intervals, you must provide a compare funtion:
+To apply this library to types of one-dimensional intervals, you must provide a compare function:

 ```go
   // cmp must return four int values: